 Partial Knee Replacement

-Knee resurfacing or partial knee surgery treats only the parts of your knee that are affected by osteoarthritis.
+Knee resurfacing or partial knee replacement surgery treats only the parts of your knee that are affected by osteoarthritis.
 You may require either a unicompartmental (one compartment) or a bicompartmental (two compartments) knee arthroplasty procedure.

 A partial knee replacement offers unique benefits when compared to total knee replacement.
 These include a possibly shorter surgery time and recovery time.